 Languages: German, English, Spanish

-Topics: product management, agile transformation, diversity & inclusion, entrepreneurship, digitalization, agile software development, community building, user experience, digital strategy, unconscious bias, networking, diversity in tech, bias in ai, product-led growth, dei
+Topics: product management, agile transformation, entrepreneurship, digitalization, agile software development, community building, user experience, digital strategy, unconscious bias, networking, diversity and inclusion, diversity in tech, bias in ai, product-led growth, dei

 Services: Talk, Workshop management, Consulting, Coaching, Interview